mrmartin1998/nomad-test/.github/ISSUES/2-user-profile-management.md

 ## Requirements
 ### User Story
-"As a user, I want to manage my profile information so that I can keep my account details up to date"
+"As a user, I want to manage my profile information so that I can easily apply for visas and track my applications"

 ### Acceptance Criteria
 - [ ] Users can view their profile details
 - [ ] Users can update their:
-  - Username
+  - Personal Information
-  - Email
+  - Contact Details
-  - Password
+  - Passport Information
-  - Profile picture (optional)
+  - Communication preferences
-  - Personal information
+- [ ] Users can view their application history
-- [ ] Users can delete their account
+- [ ] Users can track application status
 - [ ] All changes require authentication
 - [ ] Email changes require verification